Skip to main content

 You Are in a Shareholder Dispute and the Company Is Paralysed

 Shareholder disputes are among the most destructive commercial conflicts.
 They can paralyse decision-making, drain cash through legal costs, damage client and supplier relationships and ultimately destroy the value of the business.
-Whether you are a minority shareholder being squeezed out, a majority shareholder dealing with an obstructive minority or a 50/50 partner in deadlock, the Corporations Act provides remedies - but the right strategy depends entirely on your position and your objectives.
+The Corporations Act provides remedies for minority shareholders being squeezed out, majority shareholders dealing with an obstructive minority and 50/50 partners in deadlock - but the right strategy depends entirely on your position and your objectives.

 What You Need To Know